Gegardus/space-travelers-hub/README.md

 ## Recognition

-For all of you who helped me finishing this project.
+For all of you who helped us finishing this project.
 ## Show your support

 Give a ⭐ if you like this project!